oskariorg/oskari-server/docs/AddingBundlesBasedOnRole.md

 4) log in with the admin user

-You should now see these two bundles added to the view.
+You should see the listed bundles added to the view.

 Note!
 Dynamic bundles are only added for default view.
 If you want to use view 2 for default view you can add a property `view.default=2` to `servlet-map/src/main/resources/oskari.properties`